ccs1201/entity-replication/README.md

 ### # How to build and run this project

-* Have a docker installed on your machine
+* Have a docker installed on your machine.

 * Run **build_images.sh** file.
 This will execute these steps: